 It is no secret that cannabis businesses must deal with substantially more rules and regulations as compared to most other businesses.
-Internal Revenue Code Section 280E is one of the biggest complications for businesses operating within the cannabis industry, causing an increased tax burden for cultivation facilities, medical marijuana manufacturers and dispensaries.
-Educating yourself on what expenses are deductible under IRC Section 280E, and which are not deductible, will help your cannabis business make better financial decisions.
+Internal Revenue Code Section 280E is one of the biggest complications for businesses operating within the cannabis industry, causing an increased tax burden for cultivation facilities, medical marijuana manufacturers and dispensaries because of cannabis’ status as a Schedule I controlled substance.

 What is Section 280E?

-The IRS deems state-compliant cannabis businesses as being federally illegal, and requires this to be reflected on the federal tax return.
-Section 280E of the tax code states that businesses that traffic in controlled substances cannot deduct any expenses incurred in carrying on the production, distribution and sale of controlled substances.
+The IRS deems state-compliant cannabis businesses as being federally illegal and requires this to be reflected on the federal tax return.
+Section 280E of the tax code states that businesses that traffic in controlled substances cannot deduct any expenses incurred in carrying on the production, distribution, and sale of controlled substances.
 This means that businesses operating within the cannabis industry cannot deduct certain expenses, many of which are deductible for businesses operating within a legal industry.

 280E Example